 Walking in the African bush with a professional safari guide is a fantastic experience.
 Enjoy a completely different perspective on foot than from a vehicle.

 Location & directions

 Xudum Concession, Okavango Delta and Moremi, Botswana

-Xaranna Okavango Delta Camp is set in a private wilderness concession of 25 000 hectares (61 800 acres) to the southeast of the Moremi Wildlife Reserve in the center of one of the most unique regions in the world, the Okavango Delta.
+Xaranna Okavango Delta Camp is set in a private wilderness concession of 25 000 hectares (61 800 acres) to the southeast of the Moremi Wildlife Reserve in the centre of one of the most unique regions in the world, the Okavango Delta.
 Renowned for its lush waterways and abundant wildlife, the Okavango is home to a number of aquatic and land species.